 You will need a change in mindset first.
 Research has found there are five key stages that you go through when making a change to a habit.
 It is really useful to be aware of these so you know where you currently are as you start getting ready to quit smoking.
 These are:

 During this stage you do not even consider changing.
 Smokers who are “in denial” may not see that the advice applies to them.
 Even people with high cholesterol levels may feel and believe it won’t happen to them, the health problems only happen to others.

-At this point you maybe undecided about changing and stopping smoking.
-Giving up an enjoyed behaviour causes you to feel a sense of loss despite all the obvious gains.
+At this point, you may be undecided about changing and stopping smoking.
+Giving up an enjoyable behaviour causes you to feel a sense of loss despite all the obvious gains.
 You may find yourself considering all the barriers such as: how will you enjoy yourself, how long it takes to get over the withdrawal, the cost involved and the hassle and fear etc.

 You might hear yourself saying “I know I need to, but …” and at the same time knowing the true benefits of change.

 This is where you might prepare to make a specific change.
 You may start to experiment with small changes as your determination increases.
 For example, changing to a different brand of cigarettes or decreasing how much you smoke.
 These are the signals that you have decided a change is needed.